fkdosilovic/blog/content/posts/2024-12-21-setup-blog-with-hugo-flex.md

         uses: actions/deploy-pages@v4
 ```

+Compared to the original workflow[^4] I:

+- explicitly use ubunut-24.04 instead of ubuntu-latest, and
+- I commented out Dart Sass installation.

-Commit and push the changes and go to your repository settings to enable GH
+Commit, push the changes, and go to your repository settings to enable GH
 Pages[^4].

 You should now have successfully deployed your blog to the Internet.
 Excellent.